crocs-muni/javacard-curated-list/README.md

 radiius.com Radiius applet, applet seems to be just starting to implement required functionality as per specification
 - [OTP client and server applets](https://github.com/gelvaos/otp) _[**needs inspection** : last commit 2012]_ <br>
 This is proof-of-concept implementation of One Time password JavaCard STK applet and authentication server.
 Load JavaCard applet to SIM card and use STK menu.
-- [CoolKey Applet](https://github.com/NabilNoaman/CoolkeyApplet) _[**needs inspection** : last commit 2010]_ <br>
-CoolKey Applet with the idea of making it a fresh JavaCard 2.2.2 applet meant to be revival of CardEdge Muscle card applet.
 - [Trusted Identity Module](https://github.com/Orange-OpenSource/TIM) _[**needs inspection** : last commit 2015]_ <br>
 A local smartphone module acting as an OpenID Connect Server proxy and delivers trusted tokens to installed native applications.
 The TIM improves the user experience with single sign on, security and privacy enhancement.
 The Trusted Identity Module project is a set of four projects: an Android service (tim_service), a JAVA Card Service (TimCardlet), a modified OpenID Connect Server (phpOpTim) and a basic Android TIM-Client app enabling to test the TIM services (HelloTim).
 The OIDC-TIM server is based on an open source implementation of OpenID Connect in PHP by Nomura Research Institute, Ltd. Seems to be extensive and well documented.